mendix/RestServices/README.md

-Enable Create | `false` | Allows consumers to create new objects using POST at *rest/servicename/* Enable Delete | `false` | Allows consumers to remove existing objects using DELETE at *rest/servicename/objectid* Enable Change Tracking | `false` | See next section Use Automatic Change Tracking | `false` | TODO
-Use Strict Versioning | `false` | If set to true, all requests that modify data are required to provide an `if-none-match` header, to verify that the request is based on the latest known version.
+Enable Create | `false` | Allows consumers to create new objects using POST at *rest/servicename/* Enable Delete | `false` | Allows consumers to remove existing objects using DELETE at *rest/servicename/objectid* Enable Change Tracking | `false` | See next section Use Strict Versioning | `false` | If set to true, all requests that modify data are required to provide an `if-none-match` header, to verify that the request is based on the latest known version.
 This way conflicting updates are detected and it is not possible to base changes on stale objects

 #### Enable Change Tracking

 The *Enable Change Tracking* property has significant impact on the behavior and internal working of the service.
 It introduces a cache in which the JSON representation of each objects are stored and provides the possibility to synchronize with consumers over time.
 See the [Data synchronisation](Data synchronisation) section for more details.
 Enabling change tracking has the following consequences:

 * Two new endpoints are created: *rest/service/changes/list* and *rest/service/changes/feed*.
 Both endpoints provide a list of all changes which where made to the *source* collection.
 The endpoints accept an `rev` parameter, which can be used to only retrieve changes which were not synced yet.
-The API and behavior are heavily inspired by the [CouchDB changes API](TODO).
+The API and behavior are heavily inspired by the [CouchDB changes API](http://couchdb.readthedocs.org/en/latest/api/database/changes.html).
 * Requests are served from the cache instead of the database directly.
 To update an item in the cache, the model needs to call `publishUpdate` or `publishDelete`.
 Changes are not visible for consumers until one of these methods is called by the model.
-* It is no longer possible to use the `'[%CurrentUser%]'` token in constraints; the cache is shared with all users connecting to the server so different users can no longer be distinguisehd.
+* It is no longer possible to use the `'[%CurrentUser%]'` token in constraints; the cache is shared with all users connecting to the server so different users can no longer be distinguished.
 * The performance of retrieving objects is improved, since they are stored in serialized form internally.
 * If, for example, the domain model of your *source* or *view* object changes, the cache becomes stale.
 Most model changes are detected by the RestServices module automatically, but you can force rebuilding the complete index by invoking `RebuildServiceIndex`.